StefanZander/lecture_notes/smw/skript/marp/03_semantic_search.md

 ![](./figures/ask_model_km.png)
 :::
 ::: single
-- Consider the following excerpt of a knowledge graph representing the group an employee works in and one project it is member of together with the topics the project is concerend with.
+- Consider the following excerpt of a **knowledge graph** representing the *group* an *employee* works in and a *project* she is member of together with the *topics* the project is concerend with.
-- Also note that the structural semantics (ie., how pages are linked together) are more complex.
+- Be aware of the **structural semantics** (ie., how pages are linked together) that exists between employees, projects, and topics.
 :::
 ::::